 You may have seen people using pink Himalayan salt blocks to cook steak and seafood.

 It not only imparts a salty, savory flavor you also get the minerals for the block infused into your meat.

 Other benefits of salt block cooking include; added nutrients,helpful with its germ-fighting properties, and can give you food a unique flavor

 Shaokao is the Chinese translation of “barbecue”.
 The Shaokao is mainly found at street food stalls and night markets in China.

 Siu Mei is a name for serval types of Cantonese cooking.
-The meat is generally cooked over an open fire or a very large wood fired oven.
+The meat is generally cooked over an open fire or a very large wood-fired oven.
 Different sauces are used for each variety.
-The some varieties include the most popular char siu, followed by siu yuk (which is roast pork or pork belly) and roast goose.
+Some varieties include the most popular char siu, followed by siu yuk (which is roast pork or pork belly) and roast goose.

 It is a staple for residents of Hong Kong.
 You will immediately recognize Sui Mei restaurants by their window displays.

 There are usually whole chickens and ducks hanging from wires as well as a chef in an open kitchen cutting meat to order.